olivfwm/Project-Portfolio/Tango Movements Classification and Analysis/README.md

-# Statistics Honors Individual Study
+# Movements Classification For Statistics Honors Individual Study

 This contains the individual research I did with my supervisor, Emanuela Furfaro, to fulfill the requirement of being a part of the statistical honors program.